LeoBertini/CoralMethodsPaper/AvizoTutorials/README.md

 # 3. Voxel resampling and fixing coordinate system

-This step ensures that the both the coordinate system and the voxelized structure of the orange volume are the same as those of the reference volume
+This step ensures that the both the coordinate system and the voxelized structure of the orange volume are the same as those of the reference volume.

 ![alt text]( https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/AvizoTutorials/GIF_images/Step3.gif )